dayofmythology/ase-prefun-test/README.md

       **Hint**: *all* animals should run *concurrently*.

-1. Run the tests to verify your implementation: `npm run test:animal-race`
+1. Run the tests :test_tube: to verify your implementation: `npm run test:animal-race`

 ### 4. Commit and Push to personal Branch

-1. Run **all** the tests to verify your implementations: `npm run test`
+1. Run **all** the tests :test_tube: to verify your implementations: `npm run test`

 1. Commit your changes and push them to a remote branch on **this** repository that matches your D/I/C-Number (e.g. D055151 or I234212) (Note: The branch will be automatically *deleted* afterwards)